notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * Find (volatile) Next / Find (volatile) Previous attempt to find the word the caret is in, or the selected text, down or up.
 Note that this does not interfere with ordinary search - it is really volatile.

-* Select and Find Next / Select and Find Previous select the word the caret is in if no text is selected, and then find the next/previous occurence of selected text.
+* Select and Find Next / Select and Find Previous select the word the caret is in if no text is selected, and then find the next/previous occurrence of selected text.
 This will also set this word as the current search target, so that Find Next or Find Previous will lose its previous target and look for the selected word again.
 However, other search parameters, e.g. Match case or Wrap around, will remain in force as last set.

 Please note that "selected" refers to the contents of the active stream selection.
 This also applies to the selected part of the caret line when a rectangular area is selected.